nishantgerald/beerme-docs/installation.rst

 |beerme|

-First thing you want to do is clone the `BeerMe <https://github.com/nishantgerald/BeerMe>`_ repo
+First thing you want to do is clone the `BeerMe <https://github.com/nishantgerald/BeerMe>`_ repo:

 .. code-block:: console